firsoft-fga/OEpdp/README.md

 ( as attempt to imitate  multithreding  in OE )

 P.S.
 For linux exist shared library which now used in SEB bank in all 3 Baltic countries
 If you are interested , please contact me directly
+Gennadi Firsov ( location Tallinn,Estonia)
+        e-mail: <firsoffg@gmail.com>
+phone/whatsapp: <a href="https://wa.me/3725136153">+3725136153</a>